William Gregg's Civil War

 The book also includes correspondence between Gregg and William E. Connelley, a historian.
 Connelley was deeply affected by the war and was a staunch Unionist and Republican.
 Even as much of the country was focusing on reunification, Connelley refused to forgive the South and felt little if any empathy for his Southern peers.
 Connelley’s relationship with Gregg was complicated and exploitive.
 Their bond appeared mutually beneficial, but Connelley manipulated an old, weak, and naïve Gregg, offering to help him publish his memoir in exchange for Gregg’s inside information for a biography of Quantrill.

-William H. Gregg (1838–1916) was born in Jackson County, Missouri.
+William H. Gregg (Author) WILLIAM H. GREGG (1838–1916) was born in Jackson County, Missouri.
 He was married to Elizabeth Eleanor Hook; they had five children.
 During the Civil War, Gregg served under William Clarke Quantrill from late 1861 to early 1964.
 After leaving Quantrill's band, he joined General Joe Shelby and was made a captain in Shanks’s Brigade.
 After the war Gregg returned to his farm in Jackson County and served as a deputy sheriff, during which time he wrote of his experiences with Quantrill.
-Joseph M. Beilein Jr is an assistant professor of history at Penn State Erie, The Behrend College.
-He is the author of Bushwhackers: Guerrilla Warfare, Manhood, and the Household in Civil War Missouri and coeditor of The Civil War Guerrilla: Unfolding the Black Flag in History, Memory, and Myth.
+Joseph M. Beilein Jr. (Editor) JOSEPH M. BEILEIN JR. is an associate professor of history at Penn State Erie, Behrend.
+He is the author of Bushwhackers: Guerrilla Warfare, Manhood, and the Household in Civil War Missouri, editor of William Gregg’s Civil War: The Battle to Shape the History of Guerrilla Warfare (Georgia), and coeditor of The Civil War Guerrilla: Unfolding the Black Flag in History, Memory, and Myth.

 aus dem Bereich